 All feral cats are to come in one per trap.
 We will not transfer feral cats from carriers to traps.

 Thank you for helping a wild, outdoor cat lead a safer, healthier life.
-By spaying or neutering and vaccinating a feral cat, you will change her life, prevent homeless kittens, and improve the health and safety of your neighborhood.
+By spaying or neutering and vaccinating a feral cat, you will change their life, prevent homeless kittens, and improve the health and safety of your neighborhood.

-The $40.00 Feral Cat Package** Includes:
+Feral Cat Package Pricing

 - Spay or neuter surgery

-- Pain medication (given at the Clinic)
+- Pain medication (given at the clinic)

-- Rabies vaccination (if not current)
+- Rabies vaccination